Forget Greasy Lotion—Body Oils Are My Summer Staple for Glowing, Hydrated Skin

-best body oils, two models wearing brown tops
+Bst body oils, two models wearing brown tops

 (Image credit: Launchmetrics)

-“Body oils sit on top of the skin and act almost as a barrier to occlude the skin and prevent trans-epidermal water loss,” explains board-certified dermatologist Lindsey Zubritsky, M.D.
+“Body oils sit on top of the skin and act almost as a barrier to occlude the skin and prevent trans-epidermal water loss,” explains board-certified dermatologist Lindsey Zubritsky, MD.
 “Body oils help to make the skin soft and supple, while adding an immediate glow to the skin.”
 In short: It’s a win-win.

 The Best Body Oils

-(Image credit: Marisa Petrarca)
+(Image credit: Malcia Greene)

-What to Look For in Body Oil
+What to Look For In Body Oil

 • Ingredients

-“Body oils should contain a mix of fatty acids and ceramides for best results.
-The addition of antioxidants is an added bonus,” says Dr. Zubritsky.
-“Look for ingredients like jojoba oil which closely mimics our body's natural sebum.
-Other oils like rosehip seed oil (rich in omega fatty acids and known to regenerate and heal skin), sunflower seed oil (rich in vitamin E, an antioxidant known to protect against environmental aggressors), and coconut oil (an excellent hydrator with antifungal and antibacterial properties that can be used even in those with eczema) are also excellent choices.”
+Other oils like rosehip seed oil (rich in omega fatty acids and known to regenerate and heal skin), sunflower seed oil (rich in vitamin E, an antioxidant known to protect against environmental aggressors), and coconut oil (an excellent hydrator with antifungal and antibacterial properties that can be used even in those with eczema) are also excellent choices, explains Dr. Zubritsky.

 • Texture

-What Type of Oil is Best for the Body?
+What Type of Oil Is Best for the Body?

-Board-certified dermatologist Angela Brimhall, M.D., notes that it's important to consider your skin type when deciding on what type of oil is the best for your body.
+Board-certified dermatologist Angela Brimhall, MD, notes that it's important to consider your skin type when deciding on what type of oil is best for your body.
 "For dry skin, opt for heavier oils like avocado or olive oil," she says.
 "For oily skin, lighter oils like hemp seed or marula oil can be more suitable."

-What Type of Oil is Best for Sagging Skin?
+What Type of Oil Is Best for Sagging Skin?

 Meet the Experts